Hays County tries to ease traffic for commuters

 “We chose CP&Y because they were the most qualified,” said Jones, adding that the team comes with decades of expertise in this area.

-Jones has 12 years of experience working on transportation.
+Jones has 12 years of experience working in transportation.
 He said he would even man the lights at some intersections himself.

 Both Becerra and Jones say they're looking out for working-class families, they just are on different roads to doing it.